 We supply a high staffing ratio to ensure that children have sufficient attention and to guarantee care and education of a high quality.
-The staff at Little Stars Pre-school are appropriately qualified and are CRB checked, (Criminal Records Bureau) to comply with Ofsted requirements.
+The staff at Little Stars Pre-school are appropriately qualified and hold a DBS to comply with Ofsted requirements.